As one of the most popular cruise ports in the Caribbean, you’ll find more things to do on Cozumel than you could possibly squeeze into one day.

 Cozumel Port Excursions Featuring Mayan Ruins

 The Mayan Empire is one of the most fascinating ancient cultures that can be (relatively) easily visited in North America.
-And, you have several options for visiting Mayan ruins during your day at the Cozumel cruise port.
+You have several options for visiting Mayan ruins during your day at the Cozumel cruise port.

 Best Age To Visit The Ruins?